mzimbres/rtcpp/README.md

      depend on the container size or on how fragmented the heap may be.
 I do not mean "amortized" constant time.
 This fact is due mainly to the fact that the node_type used by the container is not exposed to the programmer.
-     If it were exposed, once could easily achieve contant time by using node links to build an avail stack.
+     If it were exposed, we could easily achieve contant time by using node links to build an avail stack as I showed in the example.
 For example, assuming that node type has an llink, we could allocate a node in the following way

                     node_pointer q = avail;
                     if (avail)